 TOEFL/IELTS/Person test of English (PTE)

 We don’t offer ESL classes, so if English isn’t your first language, it’s important to demonstrate that you are ready to jump into a high-level, demanding environment where the coursework is taught in English.
 International applicants whose first language is not English must take either the TOEFL, IELTS or PTE.
-Competitive applicants typically score 100 or higher on the TOEFL, 7.0 or higher on the IELTS or 68 or higher on the PTE.
+Strong applicants typically score 100 or higher on the TOEFL, 7.0 or higher on the IELTS or 68 or higher on the PTE.
 If you’re an international applicant who has lived in an English-speaking country or have attended an English-speaking school for more than four years, we may waive this requirement.
 To request a waiver, please complete this form, being sure to note the specific instructions and details at the top of the form.